Books

 Origins of Ancient Greek Style Books

-About 11 years ago I decided to train as a bookbinder at evening classes.
+A number of years ago I decided to train as a bookbinder at evening classes.
 I learnt how to make Ancient Greek Style books with wooden covers, much like the first books made by the ancient Greeks immediately following the Scroll format of reading and writing religious books and history books; almanacs and manuscripts.

 Multi Positional Display Books – Moving Books